-All Staff

-The Teacher Standards state that teachers should safeguard children's wellbeing and maintain public trust in the teaching profession as part of their professional duties.
+All Staff The Teacher Standards state that teachers should safeguard children's wellbeing and maintain public trust in the teaching profession as part of their professional duties.
 All staff have a responsibility to take appropriate action, working with other services as needed, and are aware of systems within the school which support safeguarding and guard against child-on-child abuse.
 Staff are advised of national and local guidance, and receive a mandatory induction to the school which covers, in particular:

-- Part One of 'KCSIE' and Annex B. (Alternatively, staff who do not work directly with children may be asked to read Annex A, which is a summary version of Part One) - This Safeguarding and Child Protection Policy, which includes the role of the designated safeguarding lead (including the identity of the designated safeguarding lead and any deputies) and procedures for dealing with child-on-child abuse and the Low Level Concerns policy - Staff Code of Conduct Policy - Acceptable Use (ICT) Policy - Online Safety Policy and training, including an understanding of the expectations, applicable roles and responsibilities in relation to filtering and monitoring. - Health and Safety policies and associated First Aid and Fire procedures, including evacuation procedures - School policies, including the Whistleblowing, Behaviour Management, Anti-Bullying, Mental Health and Well-being and Admissions and Equal Opportunities (pupils) Policies - The safeguarding response to children who go missing from education (CME)
+- Part One of 'KCSIE' and Annex B. (Alternatively, staff who do not work directly with children may be asked to read Annex A, which is a summary version of Part One) - This Safeguarding and Child Protection Policy, which includes the role of the designated safeguarding lead (including the identity of the designated safeguarding lead and any deputies) and procedures for dealing with child-on-child abuse and the low level concerns process. - Staff Code of Conduct/ Acceptable Use (ICT)/ Online Safety Policy and training, including an understanding of the expectations, applicable roles and responsibilities in relation to filtering and monitoring. - Health and Safety policies and associated First Aid and Fire procedures, including evacuation procedures

+- School policies, including the Whistleblowing, Behaviour Management, Anti-Bullying, Mental Health and Well-being and Admissions and Equal Opportunities (pupils) Policies - The safeguarding response to children who have unexplainable and/or persistent absences from education (CAE)